LetsCreatProjects/postgresSQL_container_comunication/README.md

 - run script
 bash db_importer.sh
 - Please notice that you can change variables like: IP, database's names, name of the files etc. for your need.
-- Also here you will see dummy password, and it is very recommend to change to strong passwords
+- Also here you will see dummy password, and it is very recommend to change to strong passwords.
+You can change vars in "config.conf" file.

 ```bash